Puddin1066/mini_trial_GEMflush/_posts/sample-providence-business.md

 # GEM Framework Integration Test

-This is an automated test post from the GEM Publishing Framework created at 2025-05-09 09:44:01.
+This is an automated test post from the GEM Publishing Framework created at 2025-05-09 09:44:52.

 ## Test Features
-- Multi-platform publishing
+- GitHub Pages publishing
 - Markdown formatting
 - Business content integration